indigogeorgiana/meowtown/cucumber.md

   })

 ```
-The above step uses the `url` module and the `config.js` to show how you might set up steps with the test server details defined in one place.
-A more readable way of writing the same thing might be the following:
+The above step uses the `url` module and the `config.js` to demonstarte how you might set up steps with the test server details defined in one place.
+A perhaps more readable way of writing the same thing might be the following:

 ```js
   this.Given('I am viewing the page at "$string"', pathname => {